GRSampreeti/Food-Delivery-System.github.io/kadane.md

 # Kadane's Algorithm for Maximum Sum Submatrix
 Kadane’s algorithm for a 1D array can be extended to find the maximum sum submatrix efficiently.
-The idea is to fix the left and right columns and use Kadane's algorithm to find the maximum sum contiguous rows between these columns.
+The idea is to fix the left and right columns and use Kadane's algorithm to find the maximum sum contiguous rows between these columns.[8]

 ### Time Complexity: